Safety

 balance scale

 A scale that uses two platforms on either side of a fulcrum to compare the weights of objects.
-Balance scales are also known as balances, beam balances, or laboratory balances.
+A balance scale is also known as a balance, beam balance, or laboratory balance.

 center of gravity